-Vegetarians do not eat meat, fish or poultry but they tend to consume dairy products and eggs.
-Lacto-vegetarians consume dairy products but not eggs, ovo-vegetarians eat eggs but not dairy products and lacto-ovo-vegetarians eat eggs as well as dairy products.
-Vegetarians also do not eat products that contain gelatine or other meat-based products.
+Most vegetarians do not eat meat, fish, or poultry, but they tend to consume dairy products (especially vegetarians in India) and eggs.
+Many vegetarians also do not eat products that contain gelatin or other animal-based products.
+Lacto-vegetarians consume dairy products, but not eggs; ovo-vegetarians eat eggs, but not dairy products; and lacto-ovo-vegetarians eat eggs as well as dairy products.
+There is also pescetarianism, a vegetarian-like diet that avoids meat and poultry but does include fish.

-The vegan point of view is that animals are not here to be exploited by man, and that commercialization of animals necessarily involves a fundamental, inhumane component and lack of respect for basic life.
+While some vegans may cite nutritional concerns or food allergies as the primary reason for adhering to their diet (dietary vegans), most adopt a vegan lifestyle for moral and political reasons (ethical vegans).
+The vegan point of view tends to be that animals are not here to be exploited by man, and that commercialization of animals involves a fundamental, inhumane component and lack of respect for basic life.

 An extensive study published in June 2013 shows that vegetarians live longer than meat eaters and are 19% less likely to die from heart disease.
 The study, published in JAMA Internal Medicine, a Journal of the American Medical Association, was covered by the Wall Street Journal.
 Other key findings from the study include: